openshift/origin-aggregated-logging/docs/mux-logging-service.md

 * `openshift_logging_use_mux` - `True`/`False` - default `False` - if
   `True`, create the mux Service, DeploymentConfig, Secrets, ConfigMap, etc.
 - `openshift_logging_mux_client_mode`: Values - `minimal`, `maximal`.
   Default is unset.
-Setting this value will cause the Fluentd node agent to send logs to mux rather than directly to Elasticsearch.
+If this value is is unset, Fluentd will perform all of the processing, including Kubernetes metadata processing, and will send the records directly to Elasticseach.
   The value `maximal` means that Fluentd will do as much processing as possible at the node before sending the records to mux.
 This is the current recommended way to use mux due to current scaling issues.
   The value `minimal` means that Fluentd will do *no* processing at all, and send the raw logs to mux for processing.
 We do not currently recommend using this mode, and ansible will warn you about this.